Wednesday, May 28, 2025

 Sometimes you just can't get rid of a good idea!

 Throughout its development, there have been plenty of weapons that went unused for one reason or another.
 However, some of them have made it into the game in vastly different forms.
-For example: The Instant Teleport became the secondary feature to the Eureka Effect, the Flame-Retardant Suit was reworked into the Spycicle, and the Walkabout's main gimmick (being able to move at full speed while zoomed in) was added as a feature to the Classic.
+For example: The Instant Teleport became the secondary feature to the Eureka Effect, the Flame-Retardant Suit was reworked into the current incarnation of the Darwin's Danger Shield (plus some of its function became part of the Spycicle), and the Walkabout's main gimmick (being able to move at full speed while zoomed in) was added as a feature to the Classic.

 #4: There was almost a TV show